Mental health and education - children

 If your child has a diagnosed mental health disorder you should:

-- complete a general health information form (DOC 48KB) with the help of the treating medical professional
+- complete a health care plan with the help of the treating medical professional

-- give a copy of the form to the school or preschool - they may need to develop a health support plan to support your child's education and learning.
+- give a copy of the form to the school or preschool - they may need to develop a health support agreement to support your child's education and learning.

 School staff are not trained health professionals and cannot diagnose or mental disorders or provide therapy.
 Schools will: